simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 year, quarter, month, week, day.
 Then, `SHIFT-LEFT/RIGHT` moves to the previous/next period.
 `T` sets the report period to today.
-With the `--watch` option, when viewing a "current" period (the current day, week, month, quarter, or year), the period will move automatically to track the current date.
+With the `-w/--watch` option, when viewing a "current" period (the current day, week, month, quarter, or year), the period will move automatically to track the current date.
 To set a non-standard period, you can use `/` and a `date:` query.